hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 In more precise terms, imagine a three channel colour image (RGB) that's $W$ pixels wide and $H$ pixels tall.
-This image can be represented in a computer as an array of $W \times H \times 3$ floats, each going between $0$ (minimum brightness) to $1$ (maximum brightness).
+This image can be represented in a computer as an array of $W \times H \times 3$ integers, each going between $0$ (minimum brightness) and $255$ (maximum brightness).
 Let's further assume that we have $K$ categories of things that we'd like to classify the image as being one of.
+The task then is to come up with a function that takes as input one of these large arrays of numbers, and outputs the correct label from our set of categories, e.g. "baby".

-{{< figure src="//placehold.it/1440x960/f4bc87/ffffff" title="TODO: An image visualising the problem (from handwritten notes)." >}}
+{{< figure src="//placehold.it/1440x960/f4bc87/ffffff" title="TODO: The image classification problem." >}}

-The task then is to turn this large array of numbers ($W \times H
-\times 3$) into a single label from the set of length $K$, e.g.
-"baby".
-This is the sort of thing that humans can do intuitively but computers find really hard.
-This is because any slight change in the situation (illumination, viewpoint, background clutter, ...)  greatly affects this pixel representation.
-And a good classifier should be able to handle these sorts of superfluous differences while still being able to distinguish between a "baby" and a "small child".

-How might we write a program to do this?
-One naïve approach would be to hardcode some characteristics of babies (large heads, snotty noses, rounded cheeks, ...) into our program.
+How might we write such a classification function?
+One naïve approach would be to hardcode some characteristics of babies (such as large heads, snotty noses, rounded cheeks, ...) into our function.
 But even if you knew how to do this, what if you then wanted to look for cars?
 What about different kinds of cars?
 What about worms?
 What if our set of $K$ categories became arbitrarily large and nuanced?

+To further complicate the problem, note that any slight change in the situation under which the image was captured (illumination, viewpoint, background clutter, ...) greatly affects the array of integers being passed as input to our function.
+And a good classification function should be able to handle these sorts of superfluous differences while still being able to distinguish between a "baby" and a "small child".

-Since this is starting to look hopeless, we turn to another approach that's more *data driven*.
+Since this is starting to look hopeless on multiple fronts, we turn to a completely different approach --- one that's more *data driven*.
 We first gather a bunch of pre-classified images as examples and then feed them into a *learning algorithm*.
-This algorithm uses the examples to learn about the visual appearance of each class, and then automatically functions as the classifier we want.
+This algorithm uses the examples to learn about the visual appearance of each class, allowing it to automatically function as the classifier we want!

-While this does sound cool, it's all rather abstract.
+While this does sound amazing, it's also very hand-wavy.
 Let's make things more concrete by taking a look at one of the simplest learning image classifiers: A [*Softmax classifier* with a *cross-entropy* loss][cs231n-softmax-classifier] function.